-For me art is both a joy and necessity!
-I try to capture wonder and emotion in colour and express something of the beauty around, as well as the deeper emotions that we experience.
-I am drawing on my long experience of working with people in health care and faith settings as well as my own life history.
-I call them ‘intuitive abstracts’ sometimes inspired by nature or sea that I love, historical places with a modern twist, or life experience both dark and lighter, perhaps easier to think of as Inner and Outer Landscapes.
+My art draws on learning, imagination and experience — working with people in health care, my life history and Christian ministry.
+I call the paintings ‘intuitive abstracts’ sometimes inspired by nature or sea that I love, historical places with a modern twist, or life both dark and joyful times, perhaps easier to think of as Inner and Outer Landscapes.
 I use mainly acrylic and oil paint and tend to paint in series, anything from 4 -8 paintings together with a common colour palette and theme before moving on.

-During the corona crisis I am making a diary of sketches on paper logging my feelings and referencing places I have walked to since Lockdown.
+During the corona crisis I made a diary of sketches on paper logging my feelings and referencing places I have walked to since Lockdown.
 I have also been painting from memory some of my favourite walking haunts.
-I’m not sure how this will develop as I get used now to not being able to leave home (gov letter) -it is an up and down process and time to experiment too.
+I’m not sure how this will develop -it is an up and down process and space to experiment.
 I have moved my art group online for those who can manage the technology – even that is getting easier!

 Art can help to lift us out of the mundane, open our eyes to what is around, not just the material world we inhabit, but the colours and experiences, be they physical, emotional, mental or spiritual: the life journeys we take.
 It’s a journey I never thought to make, but I love the experience and hope you will join me!
 Perhaps my pictures may help to open doors for you too.

-To find out more: do sign up for my regular newsletter below.
+To find out more: do sign up for my regular using the form below.